TDQ233/Kallima-inachus/README.md

-This repository contains scripts for integrating multi-omics and comparative evolutionary analyses to dissect the regulatory mechanisms and evolutionary history underlying leaf-like wing patterns in Kallima inachus.
+This repository contains scripts for integrating multi-omics and comparative evolutionary analyses to dissect the regulatory mechanisms and evolutionary history underlying leaf-like wing patterns in _Kallima inachus_.